 We strongly recommend you to use a powerful anti-malware program that has this threat in its database.
 It will mitigate the risks of the wrong installation, and will remove Jenkins from your computer with all of its leftovers and register files.

-Solution for Windows users: our choice is Norton Security.
-Norton security scans your computer and detects various threats like Jenkins, then removes it with all of the related malicious files, folders and registry keys.
+Solution for Windows users: our choice is Thor.
+Thor security scans your computer and detects various threats like Jenkins, then removes it with all of the related malicious files, folders and registry keys.

 If you are Mac user, we advise you to use Combo Cleaner.

 Once you’ve removed the virus, you are probably thinking how to decrypt .jenkins files or at least restore them.
 Let’s take a look at possible ways of decrypting your data.